buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_5_Deploy_Locally.md

 INTERESTING.
 But...what's gas?
 What does it mean by block #1?
 What's the big code next to "Transaction"?
 I want you try and just Google this stuff.
 Ask questions in #course-chat :).

-🚨 Required: Before you click "Next Lesson"
+🚨 Before you click "Next Lesson"
 -------------------------------------------

 Honestly, just give yourself a pat on the back.
 You've done a lot.
 Next we'll be actually building a website that will interact with our local Ethereum network and it's going to be awesome.
-Head to #course-chat and let me know how this course is going so far for you.
+Head to #progress and let me know how this course is going so far for you.
 I'd love your feedback.

 🎁 Section Wrap Up